1. Driver PCB

 Driver PCB

-The driver board measures 40×40mm² and has four 4×4 male pins (>=v0.2) or two 2×6 female sockets (v0.1) on the bottom layer.
-The top of the driver board is either covered in LEDs (>=v1.0) or has connectors to off-the-shelf LED matrices.
-Version 2 makes the use of different colors easier, but is functionally very similar to version 1.
+The driver board measures 40×40mm² and has four 4×4 male pins (≥v0.2) or two 2×6 female sockets (v0.1) on the bottom layer.
+The top of the driver board is either covered in LEDs (≥v1.0) or has connectors for off-the-shelf LED matrices.
+Version 2 makes the use of different colors easier but is functionally very similar to version 1.

-Historically, the driver used four off-the-shelf LED panels for each of the quadrants (<=v0.3).
-Since then, each of the quadrants has its own micro controller unit (MCU) that handles a matrix of 8×8 LEDs.
-The panels with two 2×6 connectors use I²C for the communication between comm and driver, since version v0.2 SPI was used for this internal communication as well.
-The MCUs translate the brightness commands for pixels into pulse-width modulation for individual LEDs.
+Historically, the driver used four off-the-shelf LED panels, one for each quadrant (≤v0.3).
+Since then, each of the four quadrants has its own microcontroller unit (MCU) that controls a matrix of 8×8 LEDs.
+The panels with two 2×6 connectors use I²C for communication between the comm and driver boards; starting with version v0.2, SPI has been used for this internal communication.
+The MCUs translate brightness commands for individual pixels into pulse-width modulation (PWM) signals for the LEDs.

 Driver version 2.0 vs version 1.0